 Search for aroot vegetable asabi (Wasabia japonica)

 Wasabi is a paste made from the ground up root of this cruciferous Japanese brassica vegetable.
-It has been used for centuries in Japan because it can kills harmful food borne bacteria, reduce blood pressure, kill cancer cells, improve bone strength and liver function, detoxify the body of free radicals and improve gut actions.
-It is naturally anti-viral, anti-microbial, anti-bacterial and stimulates the bodies natural immune system.
+It has been used for centuries in Japan because it can kill harmful food borne bacteria, reduce blood pressure, kill cancer cells, improve bone strength and liver function, detoxify the body of free radicals and improve gut actions.
+It is naturally anti-viral, anti-microbial, anti-bacterial and stimulates the body's natural immune system.

 Wasabi may cause temporary inflammation of the throat and sinuses but can help to reduce inflammation in other parts of the body.

 Many unscrupulous restaurants and manufacturers will create a cheaper wasabi substitute from mustard, horseradish and food colourings.
 This does not provide the same set of nutritional benefits as real wasabi so care needs to be taken to ensure that the wasabi being consumed is actually from the wasabi plant itself.